-The Board of Directors of the Company is authorized, without further shareholder approval, to issue up to an additional 2,600,000 shares of preferred stock in one or more series and to fix the rights, preferences, privileges and restrictions granted or imposed upon any unissued shares of preferred stock and to fix the number of shares constituting any series and the designations of such series.
-The issuance of preferred stock may have the effect of delaying or preventing a change in control of the Company.
-The issuance of preferred stock could decrease the amount of earnings and assets available for distribution to the holders of Common Stock or could adversely affect the rights and powers, including voting rights, of the holders of the Common Stock.
+No shares of Preferred Stock are outstanding.
+The Board of Directors of the Company is authorized, without further shareholder approval, to issue up to 5,000,000 shares of Preferred Stock in one or more series and to fix the rights, preferences, privileges and restrictions granted or imposed upon any unissued shares of Preferred Stock and to fix the number of shares constituting any series and the designations of such series.
+The issuance of Preferred Stock may have the effect of delaying or preventing a change in control of the Company.
+The issuance of Preferred Stock could decrease the amount of earnings and assets available for distribution to the holders of Common Stock or could adversely affect the rights and powers, including voting rights, of the holders of the Common Stock.
 In certain circumstances, such issuance could have the effect of decreasing the market price of the Common Stock.
-The Company currently has no plans to issue any shares of preferred stock other than the Preferred Stock offered hereby.
+The Company currently has no plans to issue any shares of Preferred Stock